medikoo/tad/README.md

 <a name="usage-running-tests" />
 ### Running tests

-Run your tests with provided binary:
+Test your file with provided binary:

 	$ bin/tad lib/test-file

 or test all files in path:

 	$ bin/tad lib

 <a name="todo" />
 ## TODO